Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/08_Lustre.md

 much as possible) and at the application level (to deal with the restrictions that inevitably come with such a setup).

-The Lustre parallel file system that we use on LUMI (and is its main file system serving user files) fits in that way of thinking.
+The Lustre parallel file system that we use on LUMI (and that is its main file system serving user files) fits in that way of thinking.
 A large file system is built by linking many fairly regular file servers through a fast network to the compute resources to build a single system with a lot of storage capacity and a lot of bandwidth.
-It has its restrictions also though: IOPs (number of I/O operations per second) doesn't scale as well or as easily as bandwidth and capacity so this comes with usage restrictions on large clusters that may a lot more severe than you are used to from small systems.
+It has its restrictions also though: not all types of IOPs (number of I/O operations per second) scale as well or as easily as bandwidth and capacity so this comes with usage restrictions on large clusters that may a lot more severe than you are used to from small systems.
 And yes, it is completely normal that some file operations are slower than on the SSD of a good PC.